-The FDA regulations for tissue donors, as well as the American Association of Tissue Banks Standards, require this type of designation.
+The FDA regulations for tissue donors require this type of designation.
 We simply are providing the safest storage possible.
 While you may have confirmatory testing indicating you are no longer infectious, this cannot be confirmed to a 100% certainty.
-While you will experience an increased shipping fee, ReproTech does not apply the potentially infectious storage rate to this group of patients.
+Note that ReproTech charges an increased shipping fee, as well as an increased potentially infectious storage rate, to this group of patients.
+If non-reactive test results are not received by ReproTech before a shipment is scheduled, these potentially infectious storage rates will be charged.